karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 acrtasksdemo.azurecr.io/another-app:dev
 ```

-- Purge all images and tags from the "my-app" repository, except the ones that has associated the "dev" or "prod" tags.
+- Purge all images and tags from the "my-app" repository, except the ones that has the "dev" or "prod" tags.
 ```bash
 $ acr purge --registry acrtasksdemo --filter 'my-app:^((?!prod|dev).)*$' --untagged --ago 0d --dry-run DRY RUN: The following output shows what WOULD be deleted if the purge command was executed.
 Nothing is deleted.